openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/02-initial-project-scaffolding.md

 `deploy` - Contains the YAML manifests for registering the custom resources, setting up any special role base access control (RBAC) access as required by the operator, and deploying the operator.

 `vendor` - The vendor folder that contains the local copies of any external dependencies that satisfy the imports of this project.

+Note that when generating the scaffolding for an operator, you can specify whether the operator should be configured so as to only monitor a single namespace, or all namespaces in a cluster.

+In this example operator, the default of monitoring a single namespace only will be used.
+If you needed to implement an operator which can monitor all namespaces, you can supply the `--cluster-scoped` option to `operator-sdk new` when run.